AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 In the background, the functionality uses the artificially intelligent framework of [Adobe Sensei](https://business.adobe.com/products/sensei/adobe-sensei.html) to automatically apply smart tags to uploaded assets, by default, along with the text related to business taxonomy.

-## Prerequisites and configuration
+## Prerequisites and configuration {#smart-tags-prereqs-config}

-Smart Tags is automatically provisioned for [!DNL Adobe Experience Manager] as a [!DNL Cloud Service].
+Smart Tags is automatically provisioned for [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] and hence no configuration is required.

-## Smart Tags workflow
+## Smart Tags workflow {#smart-tags-workflow}

 [!DNL Adobe Sensei] powered smart tagging uses artificial intelligence models to analyze content and add tags to the assets.
 Thereby-reducing time for DAM users to deliver rich experiences to their customers.
 The Smart Tags are displayed in descending order of their [confidence score](#confidence-score) in asset [!UICONTROL Properties].